PFAS Removal Rebate Program for Private Wells

 For questions regarding the issuance of Form 1099-G related to the PFAS Removal Rebate, please see the information below.

-NHDES is accepting applications online (preferred), as well as by mail, email or hand-delivered.
-An electronic version, which is printable, is available at the link below along with the online form.
+NHDES accepts applications online (preferred), as well as by mail, email or hand-delivery.
+An electronic version, along with a printable form, is available at the link below.
 A paper copy is available upon request.
-A separate application is required for each residential address.

-In order to receive reimbursement from the program, all applicants must register with the New Hampshire Department of Administration (NHDAS) and obtain a Vendor Number.
+Applicants must register with the New Hampshire Department of Administrative Services (NHDAS) and obtain (or already have) a Vendor Number for NHDES to distribute a rebate.
 Please refer to the guidance below on how to complete the registration for a Vendor Number.

 Contact Information